-- a Unless the Council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - c Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors. - d The Council may appoint standing committees (for Okehampton Town Council these are Parks, Policy & Resources, Planning and Property as at September 2018) or other committees as may be necessary, and: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings;
+- a Unless the Council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council.
+Councillors are expected to sit on two standing Committees (Parks, Property, Policy & Resources or Planning).
+The Mayor and Committee Chairmen are all members of each Committee with full voting rights and included within the quorum for that meeting. - c Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors. - d The Council may appoint standing committees (for Okehampton Town Council these are Parks, Policy & Resources, Planning and Property as at September 2018 the date of this policy review) or other committees as may be necessary, and: - i. shall determine their terms of reference;

-- iv. shall, subject to standing orders 4(b) and (c), appoint and determine the terms of office of members of such a committee; - v. shall, after it has appointed the members of a standing committee, permit the standing committee or committee to appoint its own chairman and vice-chairman at the Annual Meeting (Mayor Choosing) of the council. - vi. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which, in both cases, shall be no less than three, with the exception of the Emergency Committee for which the quorum is two; - vii. shall determine if the public may participate at a meeting of a committee; - viii. shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - ix. shall determine if the public may participate at a meeting of a subcommittee that they are permitted to attend; and - x. may dissolve a committee or a sub-committee.
+- ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv shall, subject to standing orders 4(b) and (c), appoint and determine the terms of office of members of such a committee; - shall, after it has appointed the members of a standing committee, permit v. the standing committee or committee to appoint its own chairman and vice-chairman at the Annual Meeting (Mayor Choosing) of the council. - shall determine the place, notice requirements and quorum for a meeting vi. of a committee and a sub-committee which, in both cases, shall be no less than three, with the exception of the Emergency Committee for which the quorum is two; - shall determine if the public may participate at a meeting of a committee; vii. - viii shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - shall determine if the public may participate at a meeting of a subix. committee that they are permitted to attend; and - may dissolve a committee or a sub-committee. х.

-5. ORDINARY COUNCIL MEETINGS
+ORDINARY COUNCIL MEETINGS 5.

-- a In an election year, the annual meeting of the Council shall be held on or within 14 days following the day on which the councillors elected take office. - b In a year which is not an election year, the annual meeting of the Council shall be held on such day in May as the Council decides. - c If no other time is fixed, the annual meeting of the Council shall take place at 6pm. - d In addition to the annual meeting of the Council, at least three other ordinary meetings shall be held in each year on such dates and times as the Council decides. - e The first business conducted at the annual meeting of the Council shall be the election of the Chairman (Mayor) and Vice-Chairman (Deputy Mayor) (if there is one) of the Council. - f A councillor shall not be Mayor for more than two consecutive years. - g The Chairman of the Council, unless they have resigned or become disqualified, shall continue in office and preside at the annual meeting until their successor is elected at the next annual meeting of the Council. - h The Vice-Chairman of the Council, if there is one, unless they resign or become disqualified, shall hold office until immediately after the election of the Chairman of the Council at the next annual meeting of the Council.
+- In an election year, the annual meeting of the Council shall be held on or а within 14 days following the day on which the councillors elected take office. - b In a year which is not an election year, the annual meeting of the Council shall be held on such day in May as the Council decides. - If no other time is fixed, the annual meeting of the Council shall take с place at 6pm. - d In addition to the annual meeting of the Council, at least three other ordinary meetings shall be held in each year on such dates and times as the Council decides. - е The first business conducted at the annual meeting of the Council shall be the election of the Chairman (Mayor) and Vice-Chairman (Deputy Mayor) (if there is one) of the Council.
+Councillor/s being nominated for election as Chairman or Vice-Chairman to the Council are/are not required to be present at the meeting at which the election will take place.